 Treasure Hunt – involves teams finding their way around the National Park (on foot, by bicycle, by boat, by jaunting car, on horseback or a combination of any of the five choices) by working out clues and finding locations on maps to locate “the treasure”.

-Ecology Orienteering – For many groups our this activity has consistently proved to be a popular option.
+Ecology Orienteering – for many groups this activity has consistently proved to be a popular option.
 It takes the form of a scavenger hunt during which time the participants (working in pairs or small teams) will accumulate points by identifying correctly and collecting certain plants and animals.

 Guided Walk – choices to suit all to suit all abilities, could include optional boat trip.

-Illustrated talk – presentaion and question and answers session on aspects of the ecology of the National Park
+Illustrated talk – presentation and question and answers session on aspects of the ecology of the National Park

 Many youth groups (such as scouts and guides, youth clubs, etc.) visit Killarney National Park each year to experience for themselves the nature and magnificent scenery for which Killarney is renowned.